Strategyproof and Proportionally Fair Facility Location: Proportionality-based fairness.

-\end{definition}
+\end{definition} {}

+In the definition of PF, given a group $S$, $r$ is non-negative and equals zero if and only if all agents in $S$ share the same location.
+Hence, PF implies UFS.
+For any $r$ that is larger, the corresponding fairness concept is weaker.
+For any $r$ that is smaller, there may not exist any outcome that satisfies the corresponding definition.

-A natural---albeit weak---notion of fairness is called \textbf{Unanimity}.\footnote{Unanimity is also implied by Pareto optimality. } It requires that, if all agents are unanimous in their most preferred location, then the facility is located at this same location.
+A natural---albeit weak---notion of fairness is called \textbf{Unanimity}.
+It requires that, if all agents are unanimous in their most preferred location, then the facility is located at this same location.
+Notice that Pareto optimality implies unanimity.

-\begin{definition}[Unanimity] Given a profile of locations $\boldsymbol{x}$ such that $x_i=c$ for some $c\in X$ and for all $i\in N$, a facility location $y$ satisfies \emph{unanimity} if $y=c$. \end{definition}
+{} \begin{definition}[Unanimity] Given a profile of locations $\boldsymbol{x}$ such that $x_i=c$ for some $c\in X$ and for all $i\in N$, a facility location $y$ satisfies \emph{unanimity} if $y=c$. \end{definition} {}

 Proposition~\ref{prop: UFS implies unanimity} establishes the logical connection between the fairness axioms.
 Figure~\ref{Figure: relation} provides an illustration of proposition.
 PF is the strongest fairness notion: it implies all of the other axioms (UFS, IFS, Proportionality, and Unanimity).
 The next strongest axiom is UFS: it implies IFS, proportionality, and unanimity.
-There is no relationship between proportionality, IFS, and unanimity; however, they are compatible with each other.
+There is no relationship between proportionality, IFS, and unanimity; however, as will be shown, they are compatible with each other. {} \begin{proposition}[A hierarchy of axioms] \ \begin{enumerate} \item UFS implies proportionality, IFS, and unanimity \item PF implies UFS \end{enumerate} All of the above relations are strict; there is no logical relation between proportionality, IFS, and unanimity.
+Figure~\ref{Figure: relation} provides an illustration. \end{proposition} {}